CHERRY HILL CENTER

 The Market Court, and Pantry Pride (nee' Food Fair) supermarket, were demolished in the late 1970s.
 A 2-level North Wing, designed by Chicago's CRS Group, was built.
 This new section was anchored by a 2-level (174,000 square foot) J.C.
 Penney, which opened for business on January 3, 1979.

-A casual dining "Bistro Row" was also added to the front of the complex.
+A casual dining "Bistro Row" was added to the front of the complex in the early 2000s.
 Its first offering, Maggiano's Little Italy, served its first meals in March 2009.
-This was followed by Seasons 52 (March 2009), Bobby's Burger Palace (November 2011) and Grand Lux Cafe (July 2012).
+The grand opening of Maggiano's was followed by those for Seasons 52 (March 2009), Bobby's Burger Palace (November 2011) and Grand Lux Cafe (July 2012).
 With these modifications, CHERRY HILL MALL spanned approximately 1,306,000 leasable square feet and contained 160 stores and services.

 Sources: